Typescript-Masochistic-People/Ai-overlord/README.md

 # AI-Overloard
-This is my Multiuse TouchScript bot that is using the SpookVoopAPI
+This is my Multiuse TypeScript bot that is using the SpookVoopAPI

 # Prerequisites: